syncfusion-content/javascript-docs/js/TreeGrid/Cells.md

 ### Ellipsis

-When the `columns.clipMode` property is set as `ej.TreeGrid.ClipMode.Ellipsis` then it shows ellipsis for the overflown cell.
+When the [`clipMode`](/api/js/ejtreegrid#members:columns-clipmode "columns.clipMode") property is set as `ej.TreeGrid.ClipMode.Ellipsis` then it shows ellipsis for the overflown cell.

 The following code example describes the above behavior.